 After a lapse of time, the screen saver will appear.
 Simply touch anywhere on the screen to make the screen saver disappear and revert to the screen most recently displayed.
+You can also hold the Dryer Overview button to manaully start the scren saver.

-DOC-P02-0912 Introduction 1.3
+DOC-P02-0713 Introduction 1.3